 First things first: don’t panic.
 Your business is here to stay, and all you need to revive it is one powerful thing: SEO.

-Strong SEO can have a larger impact than you think, because it’s so much more than simply pinching in keywords into blogs and publishing them on WordPress.
-Clever SEO strategies will not only take you out of this negative review pit, but it’ll take you right to the heights of success.
+Strong SEO can have a larger impact than you think because it’s so much more than simply pinching in keywords into blogs and publishing them on WordPress.
+Clever SEO strategies will not only take you out of this negative review pit, but they’ll take you right to the heights of success.

 Reputation management is the way to go.
 And here’s how you go about it:

 If negative reviews and content regarding your brand are gaining traction and are ascending